damienstuart/trapex/README.md

 ```

 #### Log all traps.
-Note that this would be all trap that have maded to this filter line
+Note that this would be all traps that have made it to this filter line
 in the configuration file.
 ```
 filter * * * * * * log /opt/trapex/log/trapex.log